Donald Cried

-Donald Cried is a 2016 American comedy film written and directed by Kristopher Avedisian.
+Donald Cried is a 2016 American comedy-drama film written and directed by Kristopher Avedisian.
 The film stars Kristopher Avedisian, Jesse Wakeman, Louisa Krause and Ted Arcidi.
 The film was released on March 3, 2017, by The Orchard.

 Plot

 A Manhattanite banker returns to his hometown to pick up an urn and forgets his wallet.
 He seeks help from a home across the street only to find that it is still occupied by his high school neighbor who prevents him from leaving by appealing to their historic emotional connection.